davidbobek/SAIL-Master-Thesis/markdown/thesis.md

 ## 7.5 Reflections on the framework and its application
 The SAIL framework represents a significant advancement in the structured adoption of AI within software organizations.
 The major AI based use cases which SAIL is pefect at employing and solving are use cases which are focused on internal process optimization and enhancement of productivity.
 The oultined 4 use cases of AI based code generation and assistance, AI based sprint planning and resource allocation, internal LLM based chatbot for knowledge sharing and AI based Guru for debugging and troubleshooting are only a starting point but all of them encompass the core principles of SAIL.
 The key pattern in them is either code base optimisation or workflow optimisation.
 On other hand these use cases are in fact the key processes which software companies are focusing on in order to increase their productivity and efficiency.
 Coding takes majority of the time of software engineers and therefore any optimisation in this area is a direct increase in productivity.
 From the managerial perspective the use cases for workflow optimisation and improvement are mainly focused on orchestrating the engineering workforce in the most efficient and sustainable manner.
 If managers are able to achieve this better and faster with AI use cases the productivity of the whole organisation increases.

 Use cases which do not make sense to be implemented with the SAIL framework are use cases which are not directly linked to internal process optimisation or are too simple to be implemented with SAIL.
 A perfect example for this is the usage already existing AI based tools and simply enabling them.
 SAIL as a framework requires complexity and therefore simple use cases such as turning on page summarisation in Confluence for all engineers or enabling Grammarly for all employees do not make sense to be implemented with SAIL.
 These 2 outlined use case can be implemented by simply turning on the feature and therefore the entire process of SAIL is not required as these processes do not need granularization and decomposition into smaller manageable pieces.

 SAIL is a perfect fit for medium to complex use cases which require a structured progress for initiatives to be successful.
 Use cases which might come with a level of risk and uncertainty are also a perfect fit for SAIL as it has multiple quality gates, review stages and stakeholder involvement.
 The complexity of the use case is directly proportional to the value SAIL is able to deliver.
 The more complex the use case the more value SAIL is able to deliver as it breaks down the complexity into smaller manageable pieces and therefore increases the probability of success.

-# Chapter 8 – Conclusion & Future Research
+# Chapter 8: Conclusion and Final Thoughts

-## 8.1 Recap of the Research
+## 8.1 Summary of Research (300-400 words)
-- Re-state the central research question.
+- Recap the main objective of the thesis: creating a structured framework (SAIL) for AI adoption in software companies.
+- Summarize how the framework was developed (iterative steps, quality gates, pilot-based approach).
+- Highlight key outcomes from Chapter 7 (use case metrics, ROI potential, productivity improvements).
-- Summarize the design-based research process leading to SAIL.
+- Emphasize the “Engineer-first” mentality and focus on internal process optimization.
-- Condense the empirical validation through the four use cases into 2–3 key takeaways.

-## 8.2 Managerial Recommendations
+## 8.2 Key Contributions (300-400 words)
-- Step-by-step advice for companies implementing SAIL:
-  - Start with small pilots and measurable success criteria.
-  - Secure executive sponsorship early.
-  - Maintain continuous monitoring and feedback loops.
+- **Theoretical contributions:**
+  - Reinforce links to Dynamic Capabilities Theory (sensing, seizing, transforming).
+  - Highlight contributions to Innovation Diffusion theory (iterative pilots, concrete metrics, adoption acceleration).
+- **Practical contributions:**
+  - How SAIL guides CTOs and engineering leaders in structured AI adoption.
+  - Use case applicability and replicable roadmap for medium to complex initiatives.
+  - Metrics-driven decision making: ROI, hours saved, efficiency improvements.

+## 8.3 Limitations and Caveats (200-300 words)
+- Recap limitations mentioned in Chapter 7:
+  - Prospective validation only, no full live deployment.
+  - Dependence on expert judgement and initial assumptions.
+  - Data quality or cultural variables that may affect applicability.
+- Discuss caution when generalizing across industries.
+- Note that SAIL provides structure, not guaranteed success — human creativity and input remain critical.

+## 8.4 Practical Implications (300-400 words)
+- Reinforce impact on software companies: productivity gains, reduced time-to-market, knowledge management.
+- Explain how leaders can use SAIL to prioritize high-impact AI initiatives.
-- Stress importance of change management and internal education.
+- Discuss change management and governance aspects, especially for scaling pilots.
+- Suggest potential cross-industry adaptation opportunities and considerations.

-## 8.3 Future Research Directions
+## 8.5 Future Research Directions (300-400 words)
+- Suggest live deployment studies and longitudinal validation.
+- Explore integration with emerging AI trends (autonomous agents, generative testing).
-- Full **real-world deployment** of SAIL in a live software organization.
+- Investigate SAIL applicability in slower-moving industries (financial, manufacturing).
-- Longitudinal studies to measure sustained productivity gains.
-- Cross-industry comparison (e.g., financial services, manufacturing).
-- Integration of SAIL with AI governance/ethics frameworks.
+- Consider exploring hybrid frameworks combining SAIL with Agile or DevOps practices.

-## 8.4 Closing Remarks
+## 8.6 Final Thoughts (200-300 words)
-- Short, forward-looking statement on the role of structured AI adoption in shaping the future of software engineering.
+- Reiterate the importance of structured AI adoption.
+- Highlight SAIL as a flexible, iterative, and measurable framework.
-- Reinforce SAIL as a practical roadmap for turning AI experimentation into scalable business value.
+- Emphasize that SAIL serves as a “GPS” for AI initiatives: it provides guidance, not a guaranteed outcome.
+- Conclude with a statement on the potential long-term i